 4. WHAT MAKES ITS LOCAL SIGNIFICANCE SPECIAL?
 Do any of the Tick following features make the heritage significance of the asset stand out above the surrounding environment?
-Age Is it particularly old, or of a date that is significant to the local area? ✓ Rarity Is it unusual in the area or a rare survival of something that was once common?
-Integrity Is it largely complete or in a near to original condition?
-Group value Is it part of a group that have a close historic, aesthetic or communal association?
-Oxford's identity Is it important to the identity or character of the city or a ✓ particular part of it?
-Other Is there another way you think it has special local value?
+Age Is it particularly old, or of a date that is significant to the local area? ~ Rarity Is it unusual in the area or a rare survival of something that was once common?
+Integrity Is it largely complete or in a near to original condition? ~ Group value Is it part of a group that have a close historic, aesthetic or communal association? communal association?
+Oxford's identity Is it important to the identity or character of the city or a particular part of it?
+Oxford's identity Is it important to the identity or character of the city or a detailing and Victorian architecture.